sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

       selfHeal: false
 ```

-Since `selfHeal` was set to false, we will delete one of the kubernetes resources of the application.
+Since `selfHeal` was set to false, if any application resource in OpenShift is deleted it will not be re-created automatically.
+We can try this out if we delete one of the kubernetes resources of the application.

 Now, delete the vote-app `route` in your namespace/project.
+Note that this will break the application and make it inaccessible!

 What happened?

-It does not get re-created automatically!
+The route resource is not re-created automatically!
 Why not?
-Answer: `Because the Application is not set to 'self heal'`.
+Answer: `Because the Application is not set to 'self heal'` (as explained above).

 Set selfHeal to "auto" in the ArgoCD UI.
-Go to the Application, click `Details`, scroll down and make the change to self heal.
+Do do that, go to the Application, click `Details`, scroll down and make the change to self heal.
 Click on ENABLE-AUTO-SYNC to enable it.
 Ensure `PRUNE RESOURCES` and `SELF HEAL` are also enabled!

-Go back to the main UI and you should see "Auto sync is enabled" under "Sync status".
+Go back to the main ArgoCD UI and see "Auto sync is enabled" is showing under "Sync status".

-Now, make a very human mistake and delete some of the vote-app resources in your project.
+Now, make a very human mistake and delete some other vote-app resources in your project.

-Make a change in OpenShift and see it "healed" by ArgoCD, for example:
+Make a change in OpenShift and see it is "healed" by ArgoCD, for example:

-- Delete the route and/or
 - Delete the vote-app Deployment and/or
 - Stop the MySQL VM
-- Delete the MySQL VM

-You should see those resources being re-provisioned.
+You should see those resources being re-instated.

+`Ensure the application is working again before moving on`

 ## Implement Rollback

-Imagine a change is rolled out via git by the platform team and then synced with OpenShift.
+Imagine a change is rolled out, via a git change, by the platform team and then sync-ed with OpenShift.

 But, there is a problem!
 - You can rollback to the previous revision (or git commit) that is known to work!